sshashank124/sshashank124.github.io-old/projects.md

 ## EnerCage Research [<small>[Link ↗]</small>](http://www.vip.gatech.edu/teams/enercage)
 > **Technologies**: *Python* (OpenCV2, Tensorflow/Keras, numpy/scikit, pybluez), *Java* (JavaFX), *C/C++* (libbluetooth, pthread, socket), Raspberry Pi, Microsoft Kinect 1 & 2
 >
-> ***January 2016 - Current***
+> ***January 2016 - December 2017***
 >
 > Received Warren-Batts VIP Innovation Award for significant contribution towards the team upon nomination by my research advisor.

-I have been an active member of the EnerCage VIP Research Project at Georgia Tech under the Image Processing and Microcontrollers subteams.
+I was a member of the EnerCage VIP Research Project at Georgia Tech under the Image Processing and Microcontrollers subteams.

-Under the Image Processing subteam, I am currently working on training Deep Learning Convolutional Neural Network models to accurately predict and classify a lab rat's behavior from a color video and depth top-down feed.
+Under the Image Processing subteam, I worked on training Deep Learning Convolutional Neural Network models to accurately predict and classify a lab rat's behavior from a color video and depth top-down feed.
 This is done in combination with various preprocessing steps to represent the data in different formats before feeding them into the training models.

 Under the Microcontroller subteam, I worked with the Raspberry Pi to establish a hub between a rat-mounted microchip and a researcher's computer using Bluetooth and TCP connections respectively.
 I also helped design the GUI for interfacing with the Raspberry Pi Hub that would be used by the researchers on their desktops as well as implement the functionality to connect and log data from multiple hubs simultaneously.